geojax/MythOS/README.md

 Once you're in the folder, MythOS remembers and you don't need to keep adding the full filepath!

-To go back to the top folder (where _MythOS.exe is located), start the filepath with "PARENTFOLDER\..." and MythOS will reset whatever filepath it was storing.
-You're back in the parent folder!
+~~To go back to the top folder (where _MythOS.exe is located), start the filepath with "PARENTFOLDER\..." and MythOS will reset whatever filepath it was storing.
+You're back in the parent folder!~~

+Instead of PARENTFOLDER, you can now use the more conventional "../" to go up a folder.

 -----------------------------------------------------------------
 			Little technicalities

-You can't have more than 200 newlines in a single description.
+~~You can't have more than 200 newlines in a single description.
-Contact us if you need more!
+Contact us if you need more! ~~
+No longer any need for this limit.
+Be free!

 Always make sure to end your files with the linker line!
 (It must be surrounded by square brackets, [ and ])